SrushtiArekar/RPA_UiPath/README.md

-# UiPath Portfolio – Srushti Arekar
+# Srushti Arekar - RPA UiPath Portfolio

 This repository showcases some of the UiPath automation projects I have built while transitioning into RPA.